 6. Double-Sided Tape

-The double-sided tape method is similar to the previous method, and it replaces the foil with tape.
+The double-sided tape method is similar to the previous method.
+Just replace the foil with tape.
 Cats hate to walk on sticky things, and they will quickly jump out of the crib if it covers the mattress.
 This method is effective because your can won’t jump in after it learns about the tape, and it’s also much quieter than the aluminum, though you might not be aware of what is going on if the crib is in the next room.

 7. Use A Screen Door

 Most pet owners know that cats hate being banned from an area of the home and will often scratch at the floor to get in and can also become vocal.
 A screen door can let them see what’s going on when the baby arrives so they can feel part of the action while remaining outside of the room.
 In many cases, this can help alleviate the cat’s angst, so it doesn’t scratch at the floor.

 Once the baby arrives, you can help alleviate the cat’s curiosity by holding it while it looks the new family member over.
 Cats are intelligent animals and will likely sense the vulnerability of the child and leave it alone.